AAmir1361/AAmir1361/README.md

 - 👋 Hi, I’m @AAmir1361
-- 👀 I’m interested in ...
+- 👀 MAHNAZ HERIS
-- 🌱 I’m currently learning ...
+- 🌱MAHNAZ HERIS
-- 💞️ I’m looking to collaborate on ...
+  💕💔...MAHNAZ HERIS
-- 📫 How to reach me ...
+- 📫 MAHNAZ HERIS
-- 😄 Pronouns: ...
+- 😄 Pronouns:🍺
-- ⚡ Fun fact: ...
+- ⚡ 🎖️🤟

 <!---
-AAmir1361/AAmir1361 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+AAmir1361/AAmir1361 is a ✨MAHNAZ HERIS ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->